-Take a look at the Upton, for example.
+Take a look at the Lamont Antique Pendant Light, for example.
 Its metallic geometry is distinctly contemporary.
-The polished nickel presents as a 24-inch cube surrounding another cube with glass walls.
+The smooth antique presents as a 17-inch cube.
 It brings touches of mid-century modern, industrialism, and minimalism.

 The Upton polished nickel pendant does all this with elegance and intrigue.
 It ads a touch of contemporary style while complimenting other color schemes.
 It also easily takes center stage while hanging as the focal point over a round marble dining table, white marble countertops or black marble floors.

 Classic makes a comeback